filipczer/Relative_Permeability/README.txt

 In this repo I did a script that generates relative permeability plots for tight gas sandstones.

-I based my parameteres on paper wrote by Robert M. Cluff and Alan P. Byrnes- "Relative Permeability In Tight Gas Sandstone Reservoirs- The Permeability Jail Model".
+I based my parameteres on paper wrote by Robert M. Cluff and Alan P. Byrnes- "Relative Permeability In Tight Gas Sandstone Reservoirs- The Permeability Jail Model" 2010.

+In case of any question feel free to contact me.